RDAProvIG/WGplanning/CaseContent/ValueProposition.md

   and data/people relationships.
 - Provenance vocabularies offer a level of generality/specificity that address what we perceive to be implementation gaps.
-- Our goal: constructive engagement with and response to published RDA recommendations.
+- Our goal: alerting the RDA community to similarities and common features across use cases in different working groups and interest groups.

 ### WG activity points